Modified Filon-Clenshaw-Curtis rules for oscillatory integrals with a nonlinear oscillator

 \section{In the presence of stationary points}

 Consider the integral~\eqref{eq:intfg}, and assume that $g'(x)$ vanishes at a finite number of points in $[a,b]$.
-It is said that a function $\varphi(x)$ has a stationary point of order $n\ge1$ at $\xi\in[a,b]$ if
+It is said that a function $\varphi$ has a stationary point of order $n\ge1$ at $\xi\in[a,b]$ if

-If $[a,b]$ is divided at the stationary points of $g$ and some other points between them, then $g$ has no stationary points in each subinterval expect at one of its endpoints.
-Thus, without loss of generality, we consider the integral $I^{[a,b]}_k(f,g)$, where $g$ has a single stationary point of order $n$ at $a$, and $g'(x)>0$ for any $x\in(a,b]$.
+Assume that $g$ has a finite number of stationary points in $[a,b]$.
+Then, we can always divide $[a,b]$ into subintervals such that $g$ has a single stationary point in each subinterval located at one of its endpoints.
+Thus, without loss of generality, we consider the integral ${I^{[0,1]}_k(f,g)}$, where $g$ has a single stationary point of order $n$ at $0$, and ${g'(x)>0}$ for any ${x\in(0,1]}$.